Are You Too Old?

 Why am I telling you this?
 Because Walt shows us how we can help ourselves.
 As we age, we need to stretch more, we need to warm up more, and we need to alter our workouts.
 Injury prevention should be an integral part of this as it takes us longer to recover from injuries too.

 Also important is your rest and recovery time.
 Start with 2 or 3 times a week and get acclimated first.
-A qualified trainer will guide you through this.
+Another option is to work with a professional.

 Make your decisions as if your life depends on it.